rubyguides

 Use drop when you know the exact count.
 Use drop_while when you need to skip elements based on a condition.

-Stops at the First False
+Stops at the first false

 One key behavior: drop_while stops iterating entirely once the condition returns false for the first time.
 Elements after that point are returned regardless of whether they would have satisfied the condition.